 About

-I lead collaborative teams with clarity and intention.
 I find, shape and tell stories.
 I am a structure nerd.
 I love managing people and supporting their growth.
+I lead collaborative teams with clarity and intention.
 I am committed to building equity in my workplace and industry.

 I’m the Executive Producer for Development at Pineapple Street Studios.
 In my previous role as senior producer, I led the teams that made Will Be Wild, Because of Anita, My Fugitive, Pod Save America’s Iowa series, Stay Tuned with Preet, and other projects.
 I co-EP’d and co-wrote the audio stories for The Book of Hov, the interactive exhibit about the artist JAY-Z at the Brooklyn Public Library.